Let us begin by understanding what is inflammation means?

 6: Ginger: Ginger is common in cooked foods and hot beverages, it adds a kick of flavor to smoothies and juices, soups, sauces, and stir-frys.
 Ginger also has a major immune booster and inflammation fighter.
 It can be also used in tea to aid digestion.

-7: Tart Cherries: Tart cherries, also known as a sour, dwarf, or Montmorency cherries, has rich in antioxidants that help fight free radicals.
+7: Tart Cherries: Tart cherries, also known as sour, dwarf, or Montmorency cherries, has rich in antioxidants that help fight free radicals.

 8: Grapes: Grapes are nutrient-dense that has high in antioxidants.
 It is also known as anthocyanins, which reduce inflammation.